scylladb/scylla-migrator/docs/source/migrate-from-cassandra-or-parquet.rst

 Where ``<access-key>`` and ``<secret-key>`` should be replaced with your actual AWS access key and secret key.

 The Migrator also supports advanced AWS authentication options such as using `AssumeRole <https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html>`_.
-Please read the `configuration reference </configuration#aws-authentication>`__ for more details.
+Please read the `configuration reference <../configuration#aws-authentication>`__ for more details.

 ---------------------------
 Configuring the Destination
 ---------------------------

-The migration ``target`` can be Cassandra or Scylla.
+The migration ``target`` can be Apache Cassandra or ScyllaDB.
 In both cases, we use the type ``cassandra`` in the configuration.
 Here is a minimal ``target`` configuration to write to Cassandra or ScyllaDB:

 .. code-block:: yaml